 In May 2017, BC Liberal candidate Doug Clovechok won a seat in May 2017 to the province’s Legislative Assembly, defeating an incumbent from the New Democratic Party (NDP).
 AggregateIQ assisted Clovechok in this campaign.

-The repository “clovechok-site-master” contains what appears to be a WordPress backup for his website, http://dougclovechok.ca, a URL which now redirects to http://dougclovechokmla.ca/.
+The repository “clovechok-site-master” contained what appears to be a WordPress backup for his website, http://dougclovechok.ca (now offline), a URL which now redirects to http://dougclovechokmla.ca/.
 As with other Wordpress backups for Canadian politicians, these folders show that two Aggregate IQ employees were site administrators, as seen below in an image taken from database_dump.sql.

 The WordPress users table.